Difference between financial accounting and management accounting

 1. Forecasting Cash Flow

 Through management accounting, organizations can plan and calculate their cash flow in the future.
 This gives them great control over running the business and enables them to make independent decisions for its benefit.
-In addition, they are able to implement various strategies that will help improve their financial situation.
+In addition, they can implement various strategies that will help improve their financial situation.
 Financial and managerial accounting are essential to ensure accurate predictions of the expected cash flow.
 By utilizing management accounting techniques, businesses have a greater chance of success through increased cash flow.
-You can check on the financial accounting vs management accounting to know the difference between the two.
+You can check on financial accounting vs management accounting to know the difference between the two.

 2. Forecasting the Company’s Future